TLC Connections

 GUEST BIO:

-The Lincoln Center for Family and Youth (TLC) is a social enterprise company serving the Greater Philadelphia Area.
+The Lincoln Center for Family and Youth (TLC) is a social enterprise company based in the Greater Philadelphia Area.
 Founded in 1970 by a behavioral health hospital, TLC is an entrepreneurial nonprofit providing innovative education, coaching, and counseling services to individuals and families, as well as grant writing and management services for school districts and universities.

 Disclaimer